 Conifer - The stands of pine and spruce were planted in old farm fields as they need open areas with direct sunlight to thrive.
 They are usually managed by a series of partial harvest thinnings.
 These thinnings provide openings of sunlight to encourage natural regeneration of native hardwoods.
 The removal of the conifer overstory in the final harvest allows the hardwood seedlings to grow to maturity.

 Hardwood - Hardwood trees are not usually planted as they spread vast amounts of seed and naturally regenerate.
 Periodic thinning of the forest through the sale of forest products gives the residual trees more growing space.
-This helps to keep the forest healthy and provides openings for new seedlings, a revolving supply of food and cover for wildlife and source of future crop trees.
-Some stands will contain large trees, giving an illusion of old growth--such is very premature as these stands have been harvested prior to state ownership.
+This helps to keep the forest healthy and provides openings for new seedlings, a revolving supply of food and cover for wildlife, and a source of future crop trees.
+Some stands contain large trees, giving an illusion of old growth.
+In reality, these stands have been harvested prior to state ownership.